cavtools/cav/examples/chat/README.md

 ## Development

 To start the server in development mode, run `deno task dev`.
-It'll bind to port 8000.

-Notes:

 - Updates to server-side code will trigger a server reload
 - The "/dev" chat room is active, providing a stable room ID for testing changes